Written by Dalene Heck

 How to see 8 incredible natural wonders in Alberta

 They come in a variety of colours and levels of intensity.
 When electrically charged particles from the sun hit the earth’s atmosphere as the result of a “solar wind”, the reaction upon entry causes the sky to light up.
 Different types of particles cause different colours: super-rare, all-red lights come from high altitude nitrogen particles, and the most common yellowish-green come from oxygen at lower levels.

 The best season to view the northern lights starts in late fall through winter (roughly from the end of August to the middle of May), and as far north as you can go will increase your chances!
 This website by the University of Alberta is a great one to keep an eye on for forecasts and current readings across the province, and the Aurora Alert app is handy as well (especially if you set the alarm to wake you up during the night when the lights are at their peak)!

-Fort McMurray is the biggest city in northern Alberta and well suited to provide an excellent viewing experience.
+Fort McMurray is the biggest city in northern Alberta and is well-suited to provide an excellent viewing experience.
 You’ll definitely need a car while you’re there; heading out of the city and away from the city lights will ensure a better viewing experience.
 (For more info, click through to read about seeing the northern lights in Alberta.)